-Da’Maya would start 42 weeks of intensive treatment including chemotherapy and radiation therapy, but first, she had to undergo a tracheotomy surgery.
-Radiation would likely cause the tumor to swell before shrinking it, and this could potentially compromise her ability to breathe.
+With an official diagnosis of rhabdomyosarcoma, a soft tissue cancer, Da’Maya would receive 42 weeks of intensive treatment, including chemotherapy and radiation therapy.
+But first, she had to undergo a tracheotomy surgery, because radiation would likely cause the tumor to swell before shrinking it, and this could compromise her ability to breathe.

-When she got out of surgery, Da’Maya couldn’t really talk, but she was trying to tell her mother something.
+Following the surgery, Da’Maya couldn’t really talk, but she was trying to tell her mother something.
 Sywanda gave her pen and paper, and Da’Maya wrote, “Jesus.”
-Then she pointed up and said, “He has me covered.”
+Then she pointed up and whispered, “He has me covered.”

 “From that day, I’ve been good,” said Sywanda.
-“Her faith and her belief in God has really helped us through this.
+“Her faith and her belief in God has really helped us though this.
 When we first got here, I was a nervous wreck.
 Her personality keeps me going.
-She’s very strong.
-The only thing she feared was losing her hair.
-Other than that, she was good.”
+She’s very strong.”

-Da’Maya still has several months of treatment left, but she’s staying upbeat.
-She loves painting with St. Jude Child Life Specialists.
-And Sywanda, a teacher, is pleased her daughter can keep up with her schoolwork thanks to the St. Jude School Program by Chili’s.
+While at St. Jude, Da’Maya enjoyed activities, like painting with Child Life Specialists.
+And Sywanda, a teacher, was pleased her daughter could keep up with schoolwork thanks to the St. Jude School Program by Chili’s.